APJ’s Operational Response to Covid-19 – Updated Wednesday 4th November, 2020.

-APJ are, first and foremost, focused on protecting the safety and wellbeing of our clients, colleagues and the wider community, whilst ensuring it maintains its ability to provide a high quality of service to clients during this difficult time.
+APJ Solicitors are, first and foremost, focused on protecting the safety and wellbeing of our clients, colleagues and the wider community, whilst ensuring we maintain our ability to provide a high quality of service to clients during this difficult time.

-APJ has a designated Covid-19 team, where its Directors and Departmental Managers from across the firm meet regularly, monitoring information from the authorities alongside the most recent government guidance in respect of the Covid-19.
-This enables APJ to ensure that it has sufficient strategies in place to continue providing its clients with support during the progression of their cases.
+APJ has a designated Covid-19 team, where our Directors and Departmental Managers from across the firm meet regularly, monitoring information from the authorities alongside the most recent government guidance in respect of the Covid-19.
+This enables us to ensure that we have sufficient strategies in place to continue providing clients with support during the progression of their cases.